 28. Braids with Samurai Topknot

 This is a very unique type of fade cut on braids and mostly done by both men with long and short hair.
 Here the hair is braided from the back like the top knot braid but in reverse form.
 Fades are then done sideways.

-This is a unique braid with fade hairstyle just like the cornrows but the braids are done with two colors that is why it is called bicolor after which fades are done.
+This is a unique braid with fade hairstyle just like the cornrows but the braids are done with two colors.

-Suitable for men with long hair because this taper fade with braids style requires a lot of hair whereby the hair is first turned into locs then the locks are braided to any suitable style and fades are done afterward.
+Suitable for men with long hair, this taper fade with braids style requires a lot of hair.
+The hair is first turned into locs, that are then braided to any suitable style.
+Fades are done afterward.

 Here are some of the most commonly asked questions regarding men’s braids with a fade.